HoutanGh/my-trading-platform/docs/daily_pnl_design.md

 - Ensure `DATABASE_URL` and `IB_ACCOUNT` are set.
 - Run:
-  - `python -m apps.data.load_flex_history --csv data/raw/Daily_PL.csv --account DU123456`
+  - `python -m apps.data.ingest_flex --csv data/raw/Daily_PL.csv --account DU123456`

 You can re-run this any time after dropping tables to rebuild the cache.